Universal graph representation of stabilizer codes: Applications of the Graph Formalism

 \begin{theorem} Let $n$ be the number of physical qubits and define $R(n) < 1$ and $d(n) \in [\w(1), \frac{n}{\log n}]$.
-There exists an efficiently sampleable family of distributions $\CS_n$, parameterized by $n$, over stabilizer codes that as $n \to \infty$ satisfy three properties. \begin{enumerate} \item[(a) ] The stabilizer weights are where $S_i$ is a stabilizer from a tableau sampled from $\CS_n$, \item[(b) ] the rate is $R(n)$, and \item[(c) ] with probability at least $1 - n^d$, a random code from $\CS_n$ will have distance $d(n)$. \end{enumerate} \end{theorem}
+There exists an efficiently sampleable family of distributions $\CS_n$, parameterized by $n$, over stabilizer codes that as $n \to \infty$ satisfy three properties. \begin{enumerate} \item[(a) ] The stabilizer weights are where $S_i$ is a stabilizer from a tableau sampled from $\CS_n$, \item[(b) ] the rate ratio of logical to physical qubits) is $R(n)$, and \item[(c) ] with probability at least $1 - n^{-d + o(d)}$, a random code from $\CS_n$ will have distance $d(n)$. \end{enumerate} \end{theorem}

-We remark that the idea of finding a smaller class of objects which achieve desirable properties is conceptually similar to an idea explored recently by \citet{cleve2015near}, who showed that there is a strict subgroup of the Clifford group that also uniformly mixes non-identity Paulis.